 We understand that, for various reasons, you may need to change something to do with your studies.

-If you want to make any kind of change to your academic studies, it’s important that you let us know so we can support you and update the information we hold about you and your studies.
+If you want to make any kind of change to your academic studies, it’s important that you let us know so we can support you and update the information we hold about you and your tuition.

 Firstly, please discuss your options with your personal academic tutor (PAT) - they can talk you through any implications and guide you through the process.

 You should also talk to our student support advisers as they’ll help you understand any implications, including finances.